-There are many B.Sc.
+There are many BSc.
 Accounting programmes in the UK.
 However, our programme has a couple of very strong special features:

-- the entry requirements do not specify an A level in mathematics.
-We have been adamant in not requiring this subject specific A level as from past experience (notably at the LSE) students who really want to do a B.Sc.
-Accounting degree often will not have such an A level. - the course structure contains courses which have a Leicester flavour.
-As an example Advanced Taxation is a course which makes our B.Sc. in Accounting quite distinct from other mainstream programmes across the UK.
-Some of the options students can take, further enhances the unique character of our B.Sc in Accounting. - This programme has accreditations. - Several employability skills are developed throughout the B.Sc.
+- The entry requirements do not specify an A level in mathematics.
+We have been adamant in not requiring this subject specific A level as from past experience (notably at the LSE) students who really want to do a BSc.
+Accounting degree often will not have such an A level. - The course structure contains courses which have a Leicester flavour.
+As an example Advanced Taxation is a course which makes our BSc. in Accounting quite distinct from other mainstream programmes across the UK.
+Some of the options students can take, further enhances the unique character of our BSc in Accounting. - Accreditation has been granted from two major accounting bodies ACCA and CIMA.
+Further accreditation (already granted to the school for the degree in Economics and Accounting) will be sought from ICAEW. - Several employability skills are developed throughout the B.Sc.
 Accounting programme.
 Some examples are as follows.
 The preparation of financial statements is taught in varying degrees of depth in the module 'Financial accounting' (first semester first year); and the module 'Financial reporting' (first semester second year).
 From experience with similar B.Sc. in Accounting programmes, case study based knowledge about auditing is highly sought after.
 Several modules in management accounting, taxation and auditing provide for handson knowledge to people wishing to join the accountancy profession.